 - 6. Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff. - 7.
 The Departmental Administrator (or other member of staff coordinating this activity) should do the following before starting work on the Checklist: - (a) Speak to their Head of Department (or equivalent).
-This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, office management, student administration or purchasing). - (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 8.
-Departmental Administrators and Heads of Department are asked to sign the Checklist before submitting it.
+This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is ultimately responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, communications, office management, student administration, purchasing or project management).

+- (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 8.
+Departmental Administrators are asked to sign the Checklist before submitting it, and in so doing to indicate that their Head of Department is content for it to be submitted.